 Many careers in the medical profession are demanding of your time.
-You often have to work odd hours including nights and weekend.
+You often have to work odd hours including nights and weekends.
 This can make it difficult if you are raising a young family or hope to have any kind of social life.
-Because clinical medical assistants can choose to work in 9-5 positions, they can experience a better work/life balance and be there for their family.
+Because clinical medical assistants can choose to work in 9-5 positions, they can experience a better work/life balance and be there for their families as well.

 How to Get a Clinical Medical Assistant Certification

 Whether you work in a hospital, nursing home or private practice, employers typically require candidates to hold a clinical medical assistant certification and demonstrate their abilities to land a job in the field.
 So, certification may be the best way to get started in this exciting new career.